 Smith, Balakrishnan et al. [15] developed a chip which uses a combination of RF and ultrasound technologies to provide location information to attached host devices.
 When this pulse arrives, the listener obtains a distance estimate for the corresponding beacon by taking advantage of the difference in propagation speeds between RF (speed of light) and ultrasound (speed of sound).

 In Zhang et al. [16], an algorithm is used to directly estimate a human’s position from RSS (received signal strength) measurements.
 When a link measures RSS variation above a threshold, it is assumed that the person is located within a rectangle centered at the midpoint of the line between the transmitter and receiver.
-A “best cover algorithm” then estimates the person’s position, which is inputted into a tracking filter.
+A “best cover algorithm” then estimates the person’s position, which is input to a tracking filter.
 This method again does not generate data within the accuracy we require.

 III.
 Design Objectives